omribooton/finalepro/README.md

   const long utcOffsetInSeconds = 3600 * new_offset;  // Set the appropriate UTC offset

+  * Irrigation Calculation Parameters Adjustment:

+float ET = 2.4;  // Default evapotranspiration value, adjust based on climate conditions

+float Kc = 1.6;  // Crop coefficient, change according to the specific crop type

+float area = 1.5;  // The area of the irrigation zone in square meters, modify as needed

+float efficiency = 0.9;  // Irrigation system efficiency (e.g., 0.9 for 90% efficiency)

+float flow_rate = 4;  // Flow rate of the irrigation system in liters per hour per dripper

+int num_drips = 2;  // Number of drippers in the irrigation system, update accordingly

 * MQTT and ThingSpeak Setup, a detailed explanation can be found further down the page .